hackclub/hackclub/workshops/NeuralNetFromScratch/README.md

 Output:
 Something close to 1, for example `[0.99358931]`

-Note that the output will never be exactly 1, the reason for this is simple... neural networks will never have 100% certainty.
+Note that our neural network will never output exactly 1, i'll leave it up to you to figure out why.

 # Why Are We Getting This Output?